-Sonic Syndicate are finally back after a period of silence.
-The successful band from Falkenberg, Sweden was unexpectedly dropped by the record label Nuclear Blast and was forced reconsider their situation.
+After a period of silence, Sonic Syndicate has returned.
+The successful band from Falkenberg, Sweden was unexpectedly dropped by the record label Nuclear Blast and was forced to reconsider their situation.
 The crisis forced the band to change it’s course significantly and they took the chance to record their most daring album yet.
-This time the members of the band took a deeper look into themselves which has led to some changes of the sound.
-On the new album “Confessions” Sonic Syndicare lets the listener take part of their vulnerability through total uncompromising honesty in their songwriting and sound.
+This time the members of the band took a deeper look into themselves which has led to some changes in the sound.
+On the latest album “Confessions”, Sonic Syndicare lets the listener take part of their vulnerability through total uncompromising honesty in their songwriting and sound.

-The new album “Confessions” will be released world wide October 14th via Despotz Records and followed up by a huge European tour together with Amaranthe and Smash Into Pieces called the Maximalsm European Tour where Sonic Syndicate will show the fans again what an exceptional live band they are, as they’ve already done in Europe, North America and Asia several times before during their career.
+The latest album “Confessions” was released worldwide October 14th 2016 via Despotz Records and followed up by a huge European tour together with Amaranthe and Smash Into Pieces called the Maximalsm European Tour where Sonic Syndicate showed the fans yet again what an exceptional live band they are, as they’ve already done in Europe, North America and Asia several times before during their career.

 About Sonic Syndicate: